Hilliard Scholar events

 Julio Torres (University of California, Irvine) is a nationally-recognized scholar whose research focuses on the study of Spanish as a heritage language and heritage Spanish speakers.
 Heritage speakers are different from second language learners in many respects.
 Typically, these speakers are bilinguals who were raised in homes where Spanish is spoken as a minority language.
 Because of this asymmetry, while the development of the majority language (English) continues fully through their school years, the development of Spanish, the minority (so called heritage) language, is often curtailed and stagnates around their adolescent years.
 For that reason, as a group, heritage speakers are an extremely diverse group of speakers, ranging from those who can only understand it (so-called over hearers) to those who are fluent to a certain degree but usually not literate in the heritage language.
 Torres has actively worked to research this population and, in collaboration with the National Heritage Language Resource Center, he has focused on the development and administration of a digital repository for research tools and materials for studying heritage bilinguals.

-Sponsors: CLA Hilliard Grant, the Latino Research Center, the Center for Gender, Race and Identity and the Department of World Languages and Literatures.
+Sponsors: CLA Hilliard Grant, the Latino Research Center, the Department of Gender, Race, and Identity and the Department of World Languages and Literatures.

 February 2017 - Kim Potowski